MelissaLikesPython/processing-text/README.md

-# Corpus-Tools
+# Text-tools-learning
-My personal programs for cleaning and working with text corpora.
+My personal programs I wrote while learning to use Python for working with natural language data.